REALBRICKD/Facility-Assessment-Report-Generator/README.md

 ## Overview

 This is a Python/Streamlit application for building a facility-level assessment snapshot from CMS datasets and a small set of optional manual inputs.
-The app looks up a nursing facility by CCN, pulls provider profile data* and claims-based quality measures from CMS datasets, then assembles a formatted report that can be reviewed in the browser or exported as Word and PDF documents.
+The app looks up a nursing facility by CCN, pulls provider profile data and claims-based quality measures from CMS datasets, then assembles a formatted report that can be reviewed in the browser or exported as Word and PDF documents.

 The web application provides a page for the user to enter a valid 6-digit CCN, add contextual fields such as EMR, current census, patient type, and MedElite history, then fetch the report.
 It stores the resulting report in the Streamlit session state so the user can review the dashboard and download the generated files without repeating the lookup.

-*The app uses the legal name provided by the API for any given facility (if found) by default, or if the input value is just white space.
-When an override value is provided, the trimmed value is used instead.
+### How To Use The Application

+1. Enter a 6-digit CCN.
+2. Optionally override the facility name.
+3. Fill in the manual fields for EMR, current census, patient type, previous coverage, previous provider performance, and medical coverage.
+4. Select **Fetch Facility Data**.
+5. Review the performance dashboard and download the generated PDF or Word report.

 ## Tech Stack & Override Logic